device42/DOQL_scripts_examples/Device42 Data Insights Power BI/README.md

 ----->

+# Page under construction and will be moved to its own repo to increase visibility [here](https://github.com/device42/d42-power-bi)

 # Introduction

 In order to facilitate an easy method to extract data from Device42 and provide insightful visuals and metrics Device42  makes available a pre-built Power BI Dashboard file that contains visualizations and reports for multiple use cases that include transformation, security, inventory, and others.